Diabetes – a major health challenge

 DynaHEALTH research (completed in 2019) focused on healthy ageing and how to reduce the risk of developing obesity and type 2 diabetes.
 One of the key findings from the research was the importance of intervention at pre-school age and the potential to reduce disease risks in later life.
 This age group is often overlooked by healthcare systems and is a critical stage in a child’s development.
 As the project partner leading on dissemination, we worked with the researchers to develop a publication aimed specifically at policymakers to communicate DynaHEALTH results, you can access the policy recommendations here.
 We also developed a ‘publications map’, to help policymakers navigate published research by age and disease.

 One of our current health projects is Bump2Baby and Me.
-It will trial a health coaching app for pregnant women at risk of developing gestational diabetes.
+It is testing a health coaching app for pregnant women at risk of developing gestational diabetes.
 This condition causes complications in pregnancy and can lead to obesity and type 2 diabetes in later life, for both mum and baby.
 The importance of this innovative project has grown following the Covid-19 pandemic.
 It demonstrates an example of how healthcare can be delivered when face-to-face contact is not possible.

 Another collaboration, LongITools, is investigating how our living environment influences our long-term health, including the risk of developing obesity and type 2 diabetes.
 The ‘exposome’ research is studying the interaction of environmental exposures with our genetics and biology, and the associated disease risks.
 The project concept is complex and we produced a website and video during the first year of the project, to help explain the research project to stakeholders, including policymakers.